 The protagonist of Andreas Heineke's crime novels is the village policeman Pascal Chevrier.
 He moves from Paris to Provence, where he hopes for a life full of enjoyment and peace in his new home.
 If only new murders, which take place in the surroundings of Provencal pleasure and art worlds, didn't keep throwing a spanner in the works.

 Andreas Heineke is an author, radio presenter and filmmaker.
 The first volume of his Provence crime novels about the gendarme Pascal Chevrier was published in 2017.
 Further episodes of his Provence crime series have since been published.

 The crime novels by Remy Eyssen about the forensic doctor Leon Ritter

 Legal doctor Leon Ritter is the main character in the Provence crime novels by Remy Eyssen.
 Leon Ritter's cases are crime scenes set in Provence, with which he takes us to places like Lavandou, the lavender regions or the island of Porquerolles.
 Eyssen has known the region well since childhood.
 He often came to the south of France with his parents and siblings.
 Later, he was always drawn to Provence, where he lived in Le Lavandou and in Bormes les Mimosas.

-Find more holiday reading There's this link.
+Find more holiday reading is also available at this link.

-Text: © Copyright Monika Fuchs, TravelWorldOnline
+Text: © Copyright Monika Fuchs and TravelWorldOnline

-Photos: © Copyright Monika Fuchs, TravelWorldOnline
+Photos: © Copyright Monika Fuchs and TravelWorldOnline